An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

-Although {\em a priori} we do not put a full metric space structure on the L\'evy net, we define a ``distance from the root'' of a point in the L\'evy net to be the distance inherited from the geodesic tree.
-Also, from every point in the L\'evy net, one has either one or two distinguished ``geodesics'' from that point to the root, which correspond to paths in the geodesic tree.
-When there are two, we refer to them as a {\em left geodesic} and a {\em right geodesic}. \end{definition}
+Although {\em a priori} we do not put a full metric space structure on the L\'evy net, we define the \emph{distance to the root} of a point in the L\'evy net to be the distance inherited from the geodesic tree, i.e., the value of the function $\sup_s Y_s-Y_t$.
+The image of a shortest path to the root in $T_1$ is called a {\em geodesic to the root}.
+Also, it is not hard to see that every point in the L\'evy net corresponds to either one or two points in $T_1$, and hence has either one or two distinguished ``geodesics'' from itself to the root (see the proof of Proposition~\ref{prop::spherelevynet}).
+When there are two, we refer to them as a {\em leftmost geodesic} and a {\em rightmost geodesic}, depending on whether they correspond to the leftmost or rightmost path in $T_1$. \end{definition}

+The left and right geodesics arise in Definition~\ref{def::levynet} when two geodesics in the geodesic tree are identified together at some point.
+Every point in the dual tree which is a child of such a point then has at least two geodesics in the L\'evy net which go back to the root.
+Since the L\'evy net is defined by an equivalence relation on a Euclidean rectangle, there is a well-defined leftmost and rightmost geodesic from each point back to the root (there in fact can be many geodesics from a given point back to the root).
+These are the left and right geodesics referred to in Definition~\ref{def::levynet} just above.

 We now establish a few basic properties of the L\'evy net.